Although battery and design are a bit of savior, performance and camera are weaker areas of this device

 Android Pie sits in the heart of the phone with the updated Color OS version 6 on top that comes with a new visual experience.
 Many aspects have received a new look and functionality.

-You can also launch the Google assistant by pressing the power button for a very short time but that’s more gimmicky than actually being useful because whenever you want to turn the device off by pressing the power key, the Google assistant pops up first.
+You can also launch the Google Assistant by pressing the power button for a very short time, but that’s more gimmicky than actually being useful because whenever you want to turn the device off by pressing the power key, the Google assistant pops up first.

-Besides, it’s 2019 and no one wants to use a button for their digital assistant when you can easily summon it by just saying “Ok Google” and not touching your phone at all.
+Besides, it’s 2019, and no one wants to use a button for their digital assistant when you can easily summon it by just saying “Ok Google” and not touching your phone at all.

 Performance and Battery

 The benchmark scores, however, are great and even exceed those of the Snapdragon 636 toting Xiaomi Redmi Note 6 Pro.
-Here are the Geekbench and Antutu benchmarks of the phone.

-However, these benchmarks don’t reveal real-life usage.
+Here are the Geekbench and Antutu benchmarks of the phone though they don’t reveal real-life usage.

-During our time with the phone, we noticed that in light usage it works flawlessly and performs day-to-day tasks with ease.
-Opening multiple lightweight apps like the messaging, social media apps and watching videos on YouTube did not pose any inconvenience.
+During our time with the phone, we noticed that in light usage, it works flawlessly and performs day-to-day tasks with ease.
+Opening multiple lightweight apps like messaging, social media apps, and watching videos on YouTube did not pose any inconvenience.

-Though the P60 chipset is a bit older one it still has a lot of juice left and can pretty much accomplish any lightweight task easily.
+Though the P60 chipset is a bit older one, it still has a lot of juice left and can pretty much accomplish any lightweight task easily.

-Though the benchmark performance of the phone may be immaculate, it is misleading and is nowhere even close to the Snapdragon 636 charm that we saw in the Nokia 6.1 and the Redmi Note 6 Pro.
+Though the benchmark performance of the phone may be immaculate, it is misleading and is nowhere even close to the Snapdragon 636 charm that we saw in the Nokia 6.1 Plus and the Redmi Note 6 Pro.

-Every midrange phone has a dual camera nowadays, with some of them even coming with a triple camera setup like the Camon i4.
-Following the trend, Realme 3 also provides a dual camera setup on the back with 13-megapixel primary sensor and a 2MP depth sensor.
+Every midrange phone has a dual-camera nowadays, with some of them even coming with a triple camera setup like the Camon i4.
+Following the trend, Realme 3 also provides a dual-camera setup on the back with 13-megapixel primary sensor and a 2MP depth sensor.
 The front camera is a 13Mp sensor that sits in the waterdrop notch.

 The company has also overhauled the camera app.
 It now comes with two new features for photography — Nightscape and Chroma Boost.
-The AI camera comes with scene recognition feature that recognizes 16 independent scenes and 100 scene combinations.
+The AI camera comes with a scene recognition feature that recognizes 16 independent scenes and 100 scene combinations.

 In color OS 6, the camera app interface is also changed.
-You basically get Photo, Video, and Portrait as main categories.
+You get Photo, Video, and Portrait as main categories.
 To explore within these, you’ll have to click on the “options” icon with three lines on the left side.

 As we earlier mentioned that the HDR is inconsistent, it can sometimes overexpose a picture, which results in tipping the balance between saturation and details, losing both in the wake.

-Realme 3 also comes with a dedicated Nightscape mode which uses AI and multi-frame exposures to give you a brighter image in low-light.
+Realme 3 also comes with a dedicated Nightscape mode that uses AI and multi-frame exposures to give you a brighter image in low-light.
 On paper, this might look cool and all, but in practice, though it improves the clarity and color balance of the image, it doesn’t gather that much light.

-HDR images in the night are more bright than the Nightscape pictures but then they lose color balance, which Nightscape maintains to a great extent but sometimes at the expense of a lot of extra noise and blur.
+HDR images in the night are more bright than the Nightscape pictures, but then they lose color balance, which Nightscape maintains to a great extent but sometimes at the expense of a lot of extra noise and blur.

-The portrait mode from the back camera is horrible and even in bright light, it fails to differentiate between the subject and the background and in turn spreads patches of blur across the subject lining.
+The portrait mode from the back camera is horrible, and even in bright light, it fails to differentiate between the subject and the background and, in turn, spreads patches of blur across the subject lining.

-The background blur is also very strong and aggressive which looks artificial but sadly, there’s no way to adjust this before or after you’ve taken the shot.
+The background blur is also very strong and aggressive, which looks artificial, but sadly, there’s no way to adjust this before or after you’ve taken the shot.

 The colors also came very bland and washed out.
-All in all, the camera in Realme 3 is neither extremely horrible nor is it quite satisfying.
+All in all, the camera in Realme 3 is neither extremely horrible, nor is it quite satisfying.
 It just leaves you hanging, wanting for more.
-So, if you want a device to take immaculate pictures every time you take it out of your pocket, trust me you want to pass on this one.
+So, if you want a device to take immaculate pictures every time you take it out of your pocket, trust me, you want to pass on this one.

-The Realme 3 seems like a perfect fit for people who are upgrading from an entry-level smartphone but aren’t ready to spend a fortune on a proper mid-range device.
+Realme 3 seems like a perfect fit for people who are upgrading from an entry-level smartphone but aren’t ready to spend a fortune on a proper mid-range device.
 But if you previously own a great mid-ranger like the Huawei Nova 3i or the Honor 8X, we suggest you don’t make the switch to Realme 3 as you’ll only get disappointed by the underwhelming performance of the device.